nrjdalal/smart-registry/README.md

 ## How it Works

-Let's take an following directory structure to understand how `Smart Registry` works.
+Let's take the following directory structure to understand how `Smart Registry` works.

 ```plaintext
 registry/